Journal of Biological Physics and Chemistry

 GENERAL

-The journal publishes three main categories of papers: regular papers, (up to 2 printed pages) and reviews: short reviews containing original and interesting new ideas are especially encouraged.
-They may be written in the form of an essay, which is meant to be read, enjoyed, and discussed, rather than just archived.
-This category also includes notes, which are short and sharply focused.
-They may be a novel presentation of a familiar theme, or a lively discussion of a single issue, which may for example draw the attention of physicists to an interesting unsolved biological problem.
-The Journal will also carry a section (‘Forum’) for debating controversial issues.
-Critical book reviews and conference reports, and announcements of meetings, are also welcome.
+The Journal publishes three main categories of papers: regular papers (Research Articles), i.e. reports of completed work; Letters, i.e. preliminary reports (typically not exceeding 2 printed pages; a report of interesting new observations need not be accompanied by an attempted explanation, and conversely a new theory need not be accompanied by supporting experimental evidence); and Reviews (short reviews containing original and interesting new ideas are especially encouraged).
+Minireviews give a succinct, rather than comprehensively critical, overview of a topical field.
+Reviews may be written in the form of an essay meant to be read, enjoyed, and discussed, rather than just archived.
+This category also includes Notes, which are short and sharply focused; they may be a novel presentation of a familiar theme, or a lively discussion of a single issue, which may for example draw the attention of physicists to an interesting unsolved biological problem.
+The Journal also carries a section (“Forum”) for debating controversial issues and a section (“Technical Notes”) for covering new developments in instrumentation or software.
+Critical book reviews and conference reports are also welcome.

 SUBMISSION

-Papers should preferably be submitted to the member of the editorial board whose expertise covers the research reported and with whom the author can communicate efficiently (see inside front cover).
-Submissions may also be made to the Journal office either in Basel or in Tbilisi, or to the Editor-in-Chief.
+Papers should preferably be submitted to the member of the editorial board whose expertise best covers the research reported and with whom the author can communicate efficiently (see inside front cover).
+Submissions may also be made to the Journal office either in Basel or in Tbilisi, or to the Editor-in-Chief directly.

 Papers can be submitted either electronically (preferred) or on paper.
 They should be accompanied by a covering message or letter, stating the category of paper (see above).
 Authors are encouraged to suggest the names of referees.
 Please indicate to whom correspondence and page proofs should be addressed, and include contact telephone and fax numbers, and e-mail address.

 Electronic submissions should preferably be made via e-mail, but diskettes and CD-ROMs are also acceptable, in which case two paper copies (see below) should also be supplied.
-Electronic submissions should bear the subject ‘submit JBPC [corresponding author’s name]’.
+Electronic submissions should bear the subject “submit JBPC [corresponding author’s name]”.
 The source code should be contained within a single file.
-Figures files should be supplied separately.
+If figures files are supplied separately, they should be zipped together with the text.
 If the figures are not encoded electronically at the time of submission, review copies may be faxed.

 On paper, two copies are required, of which at least one must be single-sided, of both text and figures, on A4 paper or similar.
 The text must be double spaced.
 Two sets of any original photographs should be supplied.